anwaar-ahmad-ue/dynastytradehq-docs/README.md

 ## 📢 Disclaimer

 This repository contains **public documentation only**.
-The production source code for DynastyTradeHQ is private.
+The production application and source code for DynastyTradeHQ are private.

 ---